 Appliances in our homes and businesses are increasingly automated.
 They are becoming smarter and playing an increasingly important part in managing demand to reduce system costs and save people money.

-Two-sided markets will be the next big thing in energy market development over the decade ahead.
-Two-way trading of electricity will happen in a wholly connected energy market where consumers are rewarded when buying and selling energy in real time.
+Two-sided markets will be the next big thing in energy market development during the decade ahead.
+Two-way electricity trading will happen in a wholly connected energy market where consumers are rewarded when buying and selling energy in real time.

 Decisions to consume or not to consume would be valued digitally through any device that’s connected to the internet and remotely controlled.
 Price signals would automatically switch household or business power from grid import to export and back again delivering services people want at least cost.
 It would also be cheaper for neighbours across streets and suburbs to share local generation resources and storage devices.

 Less generation and network capacity would be needed in a market with higher levels of consumer participation and responsiveness – lowering system costs for everyone and putting demand response in a stronger position to compete with more expensive generation.

 The market needs to recognise consumers will seek different services and products, have different needs and risk tolerances and have competing demands outside the electricity market.
 Their responses to any market signals will be weighed against these demands, or they may not have the ability or motivation to respond at all.
 The complexity of the market, in terms of the consumer’s experience with engaging with it, also needs to recognised by market design.